About Pratt Cancer Center

 • We support local studies initiated by our own investigators.

 With advances in technology, Mercy continues to stay at the forefront of innovation and now offers leading-edge MEVION proton beam therapy.
-Proton therapy is an option for adult and childhood cancers.
+Proton therapy is an option for both adult and childhood cancers.
 It uses a powerful cyclotron to produce proton particles that precisely target cancer tumors.
 The charged particles damage the DNA of cancer cells, stopping the reproduction and ultimately destroying them.
 One of the primary benefits of proton therapy is the reduction or elimination of unwanted radiation exposure to surrounding, healthy tissue.

 David C. Pratt Matching Gift Challenge